 Summer Research Opportunities in Engineering

-The Summer Research Opportunities in Engineering (SRO) is a fantastic opportunity for students in both high school and attending local community colleges to experience VCU Engineering through experiential learning.
-SRO is a very hands on, practical approach that allows students to develop research skills, build relationships with graduate student and faculty mentors, grow professionally through required workshops, and represent their work at a end of term symposium.
+The Summer Research Opportunities in Engineering (SRO) program aims to enhance transfer and high school students' exposure to engineering research while, providing opportunities for graduate students and postdoctoral fellows to develop skills in mentoring.
+High school students entering their junior or senior year and transfer students who are interested in engineering or computer science may apply for this six-week summer program.
+SRO is a very hands-on, practical approach that allows students to develop research skills, build relationships with graduate students and faculty mentors, grow professionally through required workshops, and represent their work at an end-of-term symposium.

 What to Expect

-The goal of SRO is to give both high school students and students attending local community colleges a research experience resulting in sufficient data to support a presentation.
+The goal of the Summer Research program is to give high school students a research experience resulting in sufficient data to support a presentation.
 At the same time, the program provides graduate students and postdoctoral fellows the opportunity to develop critical skills in mentoring students.
 These are skills that will benefit them in their future careers, whether in academia or industry.

 Summer Research Fellows